Does the IRS Offer Payment Plans?

 If you cannot pay the full amount due with your income tax return, you can ask the IRS if they will allow you to make monthly installment payments for the full amount or a partial amount of the tax owed.
 Also known as an IRS Payment Plan, this arrangement allows you to pay-off your tax liability over a period of time (sometimes up to five years).
 Note that the type of arrangement you get will depend on what kind of tax debt you have and how much you owe.
 If you receive a notice from the IRS, you should respond first by following the instructions included with the notice.
 Usually the IRS will ask you to contact them by phone or mail.
 After that, you will receive further instructions and have the chance to request an installment agreement.

 To ask for an installment agreement, use Tax Form 9465, known as the Installment Agreement Request.
 You should receive a response from the IRS within 30 days.
 You can also apply for an installment agreement online.
 To do that, go to the IRS website and click on the “Payments” tab at the top.
-You will see a column that says “What if I can’t pay now?”
+You will see a section titled “Can’t Pay Now?”

 There are fees associated with setting up an installment agreement, ranging from $43 to $120 depending on your request and situation.
 Keep in mind that you will also be charged interest and possibly a late payment penalty on the tax not paid by the date your return is due, even if your request to set up an installment agreement is granted.
 To limit the interest and penalty charges, you will want to file your tax return (or tax extension) on time and pay as much of the tax as possible by the original due date.
 At FileLater.com, you can make a payment online with your tax extension.
 All tax payments received by the IRS will be applied to your account.